hershmire/git-workflow/test-file-3.markdown

 Scott topic change from Eddie after I rebased from scott-topic

+new topic change 2

+New Topic change 2

 ## Arbitrary Ignores

 It is also possible to ignore arbitrary paths when building a site using the new `ignore` method in your `config.rb`: